 Gauge search interest.

-Perform keyword research to make sure audiences are searching for terms related to your new market segment.
-Look for phrases that are popular with low competition to find a sweet spot.
+Perform keyword research to ensure audiences search for terms related to your new market segment.
+Look for popular phrases with low competition to find a sweet spot.

 Research the competition.

 If there is interest in your market, research to see what competition is already in the space.
 Use Alexa’s Keyword Share of Voice tool to find brands already in the market.
 Enter a search phrase to create a report with brands that own the top share-of-voice for the phrase.

 Share of voice represents the traffic a website receives for a specific keyword.
 It helps you identify brands already in the market, so you can see if you can compete with them and how you can differentiate your brand from their existing offerings.